avanikumar/Churn-Intelligence-Platform/README.md

 # Enterprise Customer Churn Intelligence Platform

-An end-to-end machine learning system that predicts customer churn, explains the drivers behind each prediction, quantifies customer value, and recommends the retention action with the highest expected return — rather than stopping at a risk score.
+An end-to-end machine learning system that predicts customer churn, explains the drivers behind each prediction, quantifies customer value, and recommends the retention action with the highest expected return -rather than stopping at a risk score.

 Most churn projects answer one question: *who is going to leave?* This platform is built to answer four: